yvesDenis/yvesdenis.github.io/content/en/post/cli-app-golang.md

 First, let's take a break from the principle of [Cryptography](https://en.wikipedia.org/wiki/Cryptography).
 This could be a topic of a whole article but I'll be synthetic saying that it's a mechanism by which data is converted into a kind of secret code hiding its real meaning.
-That data transformation can be done with a [single key](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) (Symmetric key encryption scheme) or with a [public and private keys](https://en.wikipedia.org/wiki/Public-key_cryptography) (Asymmetric key encryption scheme).
+That data transformation can be done either with a [single key](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) (Symmetric key encryption scheme) or with a [public and private keys](https://en.wikipedia.org/wiki/Public-key_cryptography) (Asymmetric key encryption scheme).

 For this tutorial, i choosed the first option with an [AES-256 Cypher algorithm](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)